Confidence is all when it comes to performing….

 Interview: The healing power of drama

-The emotional side of actors / performers and their lives – and the power of healing: Claire Schrader, author of Ritual Theatre / drama therapist in discussion with leading life coach / speaker, Rasheed Ogunlaru whose career background in life singing and media led him into coaching singers, entertainers, entrepreneurs and the public.
+The emotional side of actors/performers and their lives – and the power of healing: Claire Schrader, author of Ritual Theatre / drama therapist in discussion with a leading life coach/speaker, Rasheed Ogunlaru whose career background in life singing and media led him into coaching singers, entertainers, entrepreneurs and the public.

 Click here to listen

-These interview was in connection with the launch of Ritual Theatre in 2012, a text book for therapists, coaches and theatre practitioners, published by Jessica Kinglsely Publishers, which Claire edited.
+These interviews was in connection with the launch of Ritual Theatre in 2012, a textbook for therapists, coaches and theatre practitioners, published by Jessica Kinglsely Publishers, which Claire edited.

 What other performers have said about the Making Moves Approach

 Find out how making moves courses enabled this actor to uncover and shift the emotional blocks that were keeping his career stuck.
-Listen to the remarkable turnaround in his career that have come as a result of transforming these emotional factors, and more important, the even deeper shift to his personal happiness.
+Listen to the remarkable turnaround in his career that has come as a result of transforming these emotional factors, and more importantly, the even deeper shift to his personal happiness.